Kevin4577/odoo-addons/extra_time_application/README.rst

 ======================
 Extra Time Application
 ======================
-This module adds functionality to the application time and will not allow to add new items if the task time is less than 0
+This module adds functionality of time application to extend the remaining time in tasks and will not allow to add new timesheets if the task time is less than 0

 Bug Tracker
 ===========